aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-29-swiftui-animation-tricks.md

 ## Respect your user’s Reduce Motion setting

 iOS has a **Reduce Motion** accessibility setting, which disables or simplifies most animations.
-Try it yourself by going to **Settings &rarr; Accessibility &rarr; Motion &rarr; Reduce Motion.** It’s important for third-party apps to respect this setting too, and with SwiftUI it’s incredibly easy.
+Try it yourself by going to **Settings &rarr; Accessibility &rarr; Motion &rarr; Reduce Motion.** Third-party apps like ours should respect this setting too, and with SwiftUI it’s incredibly easy.

 ```swift
 struct TimerClockfaceView: View {